At busy Lebanese port, Syrians set their sights on Europe

 Around 28,000 mainly Syrian passengers left Tripoli this August by passenger ferry compared to 16,000 people in the same month a year ago, port manager Ahmed Tamer said.

 “The capacity of Tripoli port is only 300 a day.
-We have 1,000 now and it is very difficult,” he said as pickup trucks crammed with people and suitcases whizzed toward the port.
+We have 1,000 now and it is very difficult,” he said as pickup trucks crammed with people and suitcases whizzed towards the port.

 The number of passengers has been so large that the port has expanded the meeting area and renovated the overflowing toilets.
 Up to four ferries are now carrying mainly Syrian passengers with mostly one-way tickets each day, he said.